ryanbop/launtel_changey/README.md

 This should a 5 digit number.<br>
 $service_id = "12345"
 <h3>AVC ID</h3>
 This is your Active Virtual Circuit ID.
-I believe this links to your NBN Modem.<br>
+I believe this links to your NBN Modem.
+Info from Launtel: The AVC is an individual connection ID that stands for active virtual circuit.
+You are sort of correct in saying it "links" to your NBN gear, it is used in concert with the LOCID (Location ID) to provide a service with a unique ID on a port at a location. <a href="https://kb.launtel.net.au/en/software/launtel_nbn/nbn_glossary">More Info (thanks to "Agent-Squirrel")</a><br>
 $avc_id = "AVC123456789012"
 <h3>Location ID</h3>
 This is your location ID, it links to your physical property?<br>